like-a-charm/ZapMicro.TransactionalOutbox/README.md

 3. An _OnOrderCreated_ message is sent to the message broker
 4. The pending order is returned to the client
 5. The message broker delivers the _OnOrderCreated_ message to the Payment Service
-6. The payment service processes the payment and, if it succeeds, it ir recorded in the database
+6. The payment service processes the payment and, if it succeeds, it is recorded in the database
 7. If the payment succeeded an _OnPaymentSucceeded_ message is sent to the message broker
 8. The message broker delivers the _OnPaymentSucceeded_ message to the Order Service
 9. The order service updates the order status to _Confirmed_